Rudxain/Rudxain/README.md

 [Get cards like these!](https://github.com/anuraghazra/github-readme-stats)

 ## Personal
-I'm currently unemployed.
-Dedicating my time to maintain my repos, and to finish the "base" of some non-posted repos.
-I’m interested in cybersecurity and ethical hacking.
-I wish I dedicated more time to music, animation, and other forms of art.
-I’m looking to collaborate on almost anything.
-I'm willing to contribute to innovative games that explore the concepts of non-Euclidean space/geometry, +3D games like [4D Miner](https://mashpoe.com/4d-miner), 1D and 0D games (for completeness lol).
-I have an "unhealthy obsession" with code refactoring (it's obvious from my GH activity, lol)
+- I'm currently unemployed.
+- Dedicating my time to maintain my repos, and to finish the "base" of some non-posted repos.
+- I’m interested in cybersecurity and ethical hacking.
+- I wish I dedicated more time to music, animation, and other forms of art.
+- I'm willing to contribute to innovative games that explore the concepts of non-Euclidean space/geometry, +3D games like [4D Miner](https://mashpoe.com/4d-miner), 1D and 0D games (for completeness lol).
+- I have an "unhealthy obsession" with code refactoring (it's obvious from my GH activity, lol)

 ## Repos
-When my PRs are merged, **I'll delete my corresponding fork**.
+- When my PRs are merged, **I'll delete my corresponding fork**.
 Thus, links to any of my forks may be broken/dead in the future.
 The only exception is [.files](https://github.com/Rudxain/dotfiles).

-All my repos use Semantic Versioning (except the ones that don't have any kind of versioning).
+- All my repos use Semantic Versioning (except the ones that don't have versioning at all).
+- If I contribute to any of your repos, I hope you do the same for me (or other people)

 ## Langs
 ❤Favorites:

-0. Rust
+0. 🦀Rust
-1. Python
+1. 🐍Python
 2. TypeScript
 3. JavaScript.
 I just like its portability
-4. Llamalab Automate.
-I like the ease of access to Android APIs
+4. 🦙Llamalab 📱Automate.
+I like the ease of access to Android APIs.
+I'm considering switching to Termux
-5. POSIX shell.
-Portability

 🧠Expertise:

 0. JavaScript.
-Unfortunately
+Unfortunately 😂
-1. Llamalab Automate
+1. 🦙Llamalab 📱Automate.
+I know more about expressions than blocks
 2. TypeScript
-3. Python
+3. 🐍Python
 4. POSIX shell.
 Despite using it rarely, it's simpler than Rust
-5. Rust
+5. 🦀Rust

 👀Interested:

-0. Assembly
+0. 💾Assembly
-1. Common Lisp
+1. (Common Lisp)
-2. Haskell
+2. λ Haskell
 3. Kotlin
-4. Ada
+4. 🕊Ada
+5. Go

 ## Editors